-Day-of-Surgery– Breast lift is performed as an outpatient procedure.
+Breast Lift Recovery– Breast lift is performed as an outpatient procedure.
 After an hour or two in the recovery room, you will be able to go home in the company of a friend or family member.When you wake up from your procedure, you will be in the recovery room and will be wearing a soft surgical bra or a sports bra.
+We will provide customer care during the breast lift recovery time.

 Sleeping– During the first week after breast lift surgery, try to sleep on your back to reduce discomfort.